mikeeheler/dle-keygen/README.md

 This program can generate registration codes for the Deluxe LORD Editor (DLE), a 16-bit DOS program I wrote in 1995.

+Since the source was lost, I have taken it upon myself to hack the registration key algorithm and now provide keys freely to all those who wish to have them.

+Create keys for yourself at https://mikeeheler.github.io/dle-keygen/.

+Read on for information about the program and the process of hacking it.

+## About DLE

 The Deluxe LORD Editor is a tool useful for SysOps running LORD (Legend of the Red Dragon) on their BBS'.
 It's an editor and management tool all-in-one, with several modules: